semiotic-ai/autoagora/README.md

 bandit_mean{subgraph="QmRDGLp6BHwiH9HAE2NYEE3f7LrKuRqziHBv76trT4etgU"} 3.653126148672616e-05
 ```

-Where "bandit" refers to the reinforcement learning method (Continuum-armed bandit) used to track the market price for each subgraph.
+Where "bandit" refers to the reinforcement learning method (Continuum-armed bandit) used to track the market price for
+each subgraph.

 ## Developer's guide

+If you would like to contribute, please consult [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ### Installation directly from the source code

-To install AutoAgora directly from the source code please clone the repository and install package in the virtual environment using `poetry`:
+To install AutoAgora directly from the source code please clone the repository and install package in the virtual
+environment using `poetry`:

 ```console
 git clone https://github.com/semiotic-ai/autoagora.git
 cd autoagora